chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 **Important note 1:**

+Reproducing all results **from scratch** is possible when using

+- identical data sets
+- identical seed(s)
+- identical *R* package versions
+- identical versions of the web applications as used in the original experiments

-Reproducing all of the results takes a long time and can take up more memory than is available.
+However, reproducing the whole experiment **from scratch** takes a long time and can take up more memory than is available.
 To prevent *R* from crashing, we therefore recommend limiting yourself to reproducing a part of the results.

 **Important note 2:**